-After one quarter of play at U.S. Bank Stadium, the Vikings and the Saints are tied at 7-7.
-Come on in and join us for the second quarter of play!
+We are tied after fifteen minutes of play at U.S. Bank Stadium, as the Vikings and the Saints are tied at three.
+Come join us for the second quarter of play!